astro-designs/piz-moto/README.md

 PiZMoto
 =======
-A code library for the PiZ-Moto add-on board for the Raspberry Pi Zero with examples,
+A code library for the PiZ-Moto / PiZ-Moto+ add-on board for the Raspberry Pi Zero with assembly instructions, examples for both Python & Scratch, tutorials, and a 3D printable design for a Raspberry Pi Zero powered MicroPiNoon compatible balloon-popping 'bot!

-     tutorials,
+The PiZ-Moto is a self-assembly simple 2-channel motor controller with extras...
-     and a 3D printable design for a Raspberry Pi Zero powered MicroPiNoon compatible balloon-popping 'bot!
+   * On-board 5V power supply to power the Raspberry Pi Zero from the motor power supply

-The PiZ-Moto is a simple 2-channel motor controller with extras...
+   * 3-pin connector for adding an infra-red reflective 'Line Follower' sensor
-   * On-board 5V power supply to power the Raspberry Pi from the motor power supply
+   * 4-pin connector for adding a HC-SR04 ultra-sonic distance sensor
-   * 3-pin connector for adding an infra-red reflective sensor
+   * 2 x 3-pin servo-compatible connectors usable as inputs or outputs (for LEDs, servos, etc.)
-   * 4-pin connector for adding a HC-SR04 ultra-sonic range sensor
+   * on-board GPIO driven LED
-   * 2 general purpose inputs or outputs (for LEDs, servos, etc.)
+   * Expansion header bringing out some spare GPIO
-   * 100% compatible with the CamJam EduKit-3 available from www.thepihut.com
+   * Compatible with the CamJam EduKit-3 available from www.thepihut.com

 Installation instructions for the Raspberry Pi
 **********************************************

-(This assumes you are using the latest version of Raspbian and have logged in as user "pi") Last tested with Raspbian Stretch 2017-09-07
+These instructions assume you are using the latest version of Raspbian and have logged in as user "pi" Last tested with Raspbian Stretch 2017-09-07

 1) Run git clone to clone the piz-moto folder to users/pi